 "The PMP® Exam is based on the current Exam Content Outline

-5. Self Study Course
+5. PMP preparation Course

-It bears repeating: The PMP® Exam covers a large amount of material in a relatively short period of time.
 Don’t be discouraged!
 While many project managers are able to successfully schedule their time to achieve optimal results, almost everyone can benefit from an online or self study course.

 The latest generation of self study courses come to you as PMP Podcasts/Videocasts, that you download to your laptop or portable player.
 In this way your PMP® Exam preparation becomes completely portable.